alankent/docker-bitnami-development/README.md

-# docker-bitnami-developer
+# Docker Bitnami Developer

-Docker support for M2 development with Bitnami VM image used for production
+Docker support for M2 development with Bitnami VM image used for production.
+(You do need to be careful to use a compatible version of this docker container with production.
+Ideally these scripts should sense the version of the Bitnami image and adapt accordingly.)

 To create the docker instance